 \section{Abstract}

 Nonlinear vector autoregression (NVAR) and reservoir computing (RC) have shown promise in forecasting chaotic dynamical systems, such as the Lorenz-63 model and El Niño–Southern Oscillation.
-However, their reliance on fixed nonlinearities—polynomial expansions in NVAR or random feature maps in RC—limits their adaptability to high noise or real-world data.
-These methods also scale poorly in high-dimensional settings due to costly matrix inversion during readout computation.
-We propose an adaptive NVAR model that combines delay-embedded linear inputs with features generated by a shallow, learnable multi-layer perceptron (MLP).
-The MLP and linear readout are jointly trained using gradient-based optimization, enabling the model to learn data-driven nonlinearities while preserving a simple readout structure.
-Unlike standard NVAR, our approach avoids the need for an exhaustive and sensitive grid search over ridge and delay parameters.
-Instead, tuning is restricted to neural network hyperparameters, improving scalability.
-Initial experiments on chaotic systems tested under noise-free and synthetically noisy conditions showed that the adaptive model outperformed the standard NVAR in predictive accuracy and showed robust forecasting under noisy conditions with a lower observation frequency.
+However, their reliance on fixed nonlinear transformations—polynomial expansions in NVAR or random feature maps in RC—limits their adaptability to high noise or complex real-world data.
+Furthermore, these methods also exhibit poor scalability in high-dimensional settings due to costly matrix inversion during optimization.
+We propose a data-adaptive NVAR model that combines delay-embedded linear inputs with features generated by a shallow, trainable multilayer perceptron (MLP).
+Unlike standard NVAR and RC models, the MLP and linear readout are jointly trained using gradient-based optimization, enabling the model to learn data-driven nonlinearities, while preserving a simple readout structure and improving scalability.
+Initial experiments across multiple chaotic systems, tested under noise-free and synthetically noisy conditions, showed that the adaptive model outperformed in predictive accuracy the standard NVAR, a leaky echo state network (ESN)—the most common RC model— and a hybrid ESN, thereby showing robust forecasting under noisy conditions.